IntelliTect/Linkify/README.md

 cp sample.env .env
 ```

-Replace `.env` value with your own database values.
+Replace `.env` values with your own database values.

 ## To run